ppy/osu-wiki/news/2026/2026-04-24-osutaiko-world-cup-2026-finals-recap.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/tcrkNSxnKLI" frameborder="0" allowfullscreen></iframe>
 </div>

 First new original (and also the No Mod 1 in the pool) is [dennoko-P - Super-Focused Limit Break](https://osu.ppy.sh/beatmapsets/2537890#taiko/5616129) mapped by [_Rise](https://osu.ppy.sh/users/5217107).
-A fast-paced, 260 BPM song with a lot of rhythm changes an energetic vocaloid voice, that make this piece another great addition to the TWC 2026 osu! original lineup.
+A fast pace of 260 BPM, lots of rhythm changes and an energetic Vocaloid voice make this piece another great addition to the TWC 2026 osu! original lineup.
 And due to the intense nature of the song, players really need to be... *super-focused*.

 ---